-Time is a great leveller isn’t it?
+Time is a great leveler isn’t it?
 We all have the same 24 hours in a day.
 Even if you’re self-assured, the day may never feel quite long enough.

-But why is it that some people can be so much more productive and achieve so much more in a typical day, whilst others struggle to achieve anything apart from a feeling of being time crunched and overwhelmed?
+Why is it that some people can be so much more productive and achieve so much more in a typical day, while others struggle to achieve anything apart from feeling time crunched and overwhelmed?

-How effectively we use our time–and how we actually work in our business–can make a huge difference to the amount of success we achieve in our workday.
+How effectively we use our time—and how we actually work in our business—can make a huge difference to the amount we accomplish in a day or week.
 It can also make us more focused and more confident.

 Do you want to have more thinking and creative time?
 Do you want to spend more time working on your business rather than working at or in your business?
 In this article, we’ll show you how.